Turning dispersion into signal: density-split analyses of pairwise velocities: Splitting the pairwise velocity distribution

 We see from the top panel of Fig.~\ref{fig:chi_sq} that for all cases, there is an increase in $\chi^2$ from $25\,\mathrm{Mpc\,h^{-1}}$ to $\sim 50\,\mathrm{Mpc\,h^{-1}}$, beyond which the $\chi^2$ plateaus.
 This implies that most of the information comes from relatively small scales, as also shown in the lower panel.
 Comparing $\chi^2$ for the global PVD of the conventional 2PCF, there is an increase of a factor of 1.4, 3.1, and 3.4 with the DS-technique when we have 2, 3, and 6 density bins, respectively.
 From the $\chi^2$ for each individual $r$-bin in the lower panel of Fig.~\ref{fig:chi_sq}, we find that the $\chi^2$ with the DS-technique is at least 2$\times$ greater than the global case on small scales.
 The factor of gain increases with scale, reaching 10$\times$ at 150~$\mathrm{Mpc\,h^{-1}}$.

-The gain of information with the DS-technique on large scales suggests that non-Gaussianity is not a necessary condition for the DS-method to be effective, as the PVD on such large scales is much closer to Gaussian (see Fig.~\ref{fig:PDF_LargeScale} in the Supplementary Material).
-In fact, for a near-Gaussian distribution, it is more symmetric than a lognormal one, and thus, the cancellation between positive and negative pairwise velocities will be more severe in the global case.
+The gain of information with the DS-technique on large scales suggests that non-Gaussianity is not a necessary condition for the DS-method to be effective, as the PVD on such large scales is much closer to Gaussian (see Fig.~\ref{fig:PDF_LargeScale} in supplementary material~\ref{Apendix}).
+In fact, for a near-Gaussian distribution, it is typically more symmetric than a highly non-Gaussian one, and thus, the cancellation between positive and negative pairwise velocities will be more severe in the global case.
 Therefore, we anticipate a more significant improvement with density-split towards the linear Gaussian regime.

-A global Gaussian field can also be further decomposed into local Gaussian PDFs with narrower widths (Fig.~\ref{fig:PDF_LargeScale}).
-Perhaps more importantly, on those large scales (r $\gtrsim$ 80~$\mathrm{Mpc\,h^{-1}}$), DS with two bins is able to maximize the gain of information -- no need for splitting into any more bins.
+The global PVD there can also be further decomposed into local Gaussian PDFs with narrower widths (Fig.~\ref{fig:PDF_LargeScale}).
+Perhaps more importantly, on those large scales (r $\gtrsim$ 80~$\mathrm{Mpc\,h^{-1}}$), DS with two bins is able to maximise the gain of information -- no need for splitting into any more bins.
 This supports our reasoning earlier that the global streaming velocity suffers severe cancellations when averaging over the global PVD, whereas with the DS method, splitting into two bins of positive and negative local streaming velocities is sufficient to avoid cancellations, thus turning the global noise into signal.

-For the density field, it is well recognized that two-point statistics are sufficient to extract all the information when the field is Gaussian.
-Our results suggest that this is not the case for the velocity field.
-Most observables in cosmology are in redshift space, which means that the influence of the velocity field is unavoidable.
+For the density field, it is well recognised that two-point statistics are sufficient to extract all the information when the field is Gaussian.
+Our results suggest that this may depend on how the analysis is conducted.
+The evidence of the extra information from the DS method is obvious in the bottom panel of Fig.~\ref{fig:chi_sq}.
+We suspect that the extra information may arise partly from the non-perfect Gaussianity of the field even on large scales, due to discrete sampling.
+Perhaps more relevant, the velocities on split fields are conditional quantities.
+There is an implicit correlation between the split density field and the velocity field.
+This could bring information from different scales, and is different from the global two-point method.
+In addition, most observables in cosmology are in redshift space, which means that the influence of the velocity field and therefore scale/mode mixing is unavoidable.
 This suggests potential for gaining more information with the DS method on large scales.